jxin31415/virtual-cloth/README.md

 Then, for each point, we can maintain its acceleration, velocity, and position.
 To simulate the system, we'll simply step through time (using very small timesteps) and use Newton's second law (`F = ma`) to update the acceleration, and some kinematic equations to update the velocity and position.

 ### Cloth
-We model a cloth simply as a network of particles and springs connecting those points.
+We model a cloth simply as a network of points and springs connecting those points.
 In particular, we add:

 - *structural springs*: Connects adjacent (horizontally or vertically) points and pulls the cloth together into one object.
 - *sheer springs*: Connects diagonally adjacent points, prevents the cloth from collapsing into a line.